ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #produce_data_api}
 {: api}

+_additional explanation needed.
+For example, as a new user I might need info around: what are headers, are they optional, the value of colour doesn't look binary - explaining its base 64 and how to do that...etc_

 Use the v2 endpoint of the REST Producer API to send messages of type `text`, `binary`, `JSON`, or `avro` to topics.
 With the v2 endpoint you can use the {{site.data.keyword.messagehub}} schema registry by specifying the schema for the avro data type.

 The following code shows an example of sending a message of `text` type by using curl: